Working Group for 14–19 Reform: Response

 The Government's response, led by newly appointed (December 2004) Secretary of State Ruth Kelly, was to largely reject these proposals.
 Most notably absent from the government's white paper was the Working Group's suggestion for an overarching diploma system.
 In the run up to a General Election, and in the face of strong resistance from the Confederation of British Industry, they chose to reform existing qualifications by making them harder, and more clearly tied to basic skills.

 The March 2005 White Paper 14–19 Education and Skills announced the introduction of a new 14–19 Diploma.
-The first five lines of learning will be available from September 2008 in some areas of England.
-These are: Construction and the Built Environment; Creative and Media; Engineering; Information Technology; and Social, Development and Health.
+The first five lines of learning were available from September 2008 in some areas of England.
+These were: Construction and the Built Environment; Creative and Media; Engineering; Information Technology; and Social, Development and Health.
+The qualification was closed by the Department for Education in August 2013, and is no longer offered to students.